Happy couple.

 Ransomware

 One cyber threat often discussed in the news is ransomware.
 Typically, this scam targets businesses, not individuals.
 Ransomware is a type of malware created to lock or encrypt files on an electronic device like a smart phone or computer.
 The sender of the ransomware then demands a ransom in exchange for unlocking or decrypting the information on your electronic device.
-The scammer typically threatens to publically disclose or sell the compromised information, if the ransom is not paid.
+The scammer typically threatens to publicly disclose or sell the compromised information, if the ransom is not paid.

 If you believe your business is a victim of a ransomware attack, contact law enforcement immediately.
 You can also contact a local field office of the Federal Bureau of Investigation (FBI) or U.S. Secret Service to report a ransomware attack and ask for assistance.